kailash-manasarovar/statement/docs/timeline/2024/december.md

 We also, curiously, see some activity on the Cloudflare infrastructure that runs this site that shows that people in Finland are requesting pages.

+## Threats

+- I continue to get online threats from fake accounts.

 ## Sunday 8th December 2024

 - There is no doubt in my mind that what I have experienced at the hands of teachers and staff at the conservatory of Denia, their friends and family, could give a person a nervous breakdown or drive them to suicide.